nestybox/sysbox-ee/docs/user-guide/kind.md

 It's also possible to deploy a K8s cluster directly with Docker + Sysbox, without using the K8s.io `kind` or Nestybox's `kindbox` tools.

-The drawback compared to using these tools, it's a bit more cumbersome because you need to manage the K8s cluster creation sequence.
+The drawback compared to using these tools is that you need to manage the K8s cluster creation sequence.
 But it's pretty easy as you'll see.

 Below is sample procedure to deploy a two-node K8s cluster.
 You can easily extend it for larger clusters.